-Too much, too soon, too often can be a recipe for burnout, fatigue and injury.
+Too much, too soon, and too often can be a recipe for burnout, fatigue and injury.

 The heart of the running advice is that we want to be working somewhere towards the widely recommended 80/20 split.
-Ie the majority of your running week, ie the 80% should be easy and the other 20% are hard Quality sessions.
+Ie the majority of your running week i.e. 80% should be easy and the other 20% are hard quality sessions.
 The 80/20 split can be miles or minutes, it doesn’t really matter as it’s the ethos and sentiment that we are hitting home.

 But do not fall into the trap of overloading on lots of hard sessions each week as injury, burnout and lack of progress will likely follow.
-2 Quality hard sessions per week is the recommended maximum for most people, even those running 6 times per week.
+Two quality hard sessions per week are the recommended maximum for most people, even those running 6 times per week.